awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 The following are examples of the IAM permissions that are necessary to use a Lambda function with Amazon S3 batch operations\.

 **Example — Amazon S3 batch operations trust policy**
-The following is an example of the trust policy that you can use for the execution role\.
-It gives Lambda permission to execute the function invoked by an Amazon S3 batch operations job\.
+The following is an example of the trust policy that you can use for the batch operations IAM role\.
+This IAM role is specified when you create the job and gives batch operations permission to assume the IAM role\.

 ```
 {